kavia-common/end-to-end-testing-suite-for-application-124-133/playwright_test_frontend/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

+## End-to-End (E2E) Testing with Playwright

+This repository includes Playwright configuration to enable E2E tests without starting/stopping the preview automatically.

+### Scripts
+- `npm run test:e2e` — runs Playwright tests in headless mode.
+- `npm run test:e2e:headed` — runs Playwright tests with a visible browser.
+- `npm run test:e2e:ui` — opens the Playwright UI to run/debug tests.

+### Base URL
+Playwright uses `REACT_APP_FRONTEND_URL` if set; otherwise it defaults to `http://localhost:3000`.
+You can also set `REACT_APP_PORT` to change the default localhost port.

+### Example test
+An example test lives at `tests/example.spec.ts` and verifies the home page loads and shows the "Learn React" link.

+### Running tests
+1. Ensure your app is reachable at the configured base URL (e.g., start it separately with `npm start` if needed).
+2. Execute:
+   - `npm run test:e2e`
+   - or `npm run test:e2e:headed`
+   - or `npm run test:e2e:ui`

+> Note: These commands do not manage the app lifecycle; they only execute tests against the provided base URL.

 ## Customization

 ### Colors